Attitudes towards pharmaceutical companies in the UK

 But, is this changing how people feel about it?
 Read more to find out what people think about the sector and why.

 Members of Parliament

-Understanding the views of legislators is a critical to understanding the industry’s ‘licence to operate’ in the UK.
-Policy makers views have been challenged just as much as those of the public.
-Here, we’ll uncover the reputation of the sector in Westminster and how it’s evolved during the pandemic.Read what Members of Parliament said
+Understanding the views of legislators is critical to understanding the industry’s ‘licence to operate’ in the UK.
+Policy makers’ views have been scrutinised just as much as those of the public.
+Here, we’ll uncover the reputation of the sector in Westminster and how it’s evolved in the wake of the pandemic.

+The pandemic shone a spotlight on pharma.
 Our research looks at whether the shifts in how the public viewed the sector early in the pandemic have resulted in longer-term reputational gains.